unburied/labs-curriculum/Labs Curriculum/Sprint 1 - Planning a Project/GP2_User Flows, Wireframes, and Design Systems.md

 ## Objectives

-* Student will be able to create user flows, wireframes, and make simple styles choices appropriate for their app.
+* Student will be able to create user flows, wireframes, and make simple style choices appropriate for their app.

 ## Resources